paramsureliya/VLC-media-player-gesture-control/README.md

 ## Future Improvements
-Implement a more robust hand tracking algorithm.
+.Implement a more robust hand tracking algorithm.
-Expand the gesture set for additional controls.
+.Expand the gesture set for additional controls.
-Feel free to contribute and improve this project!
+.Feel free to contribute and improve this project!